 What is the climbing like?

 Climbing the Hornli Ridge involves 1200m of vertical ascent from the Hornli Hut to the summit and there’s a lot of scrambling terrain, with a few V Diff rock pitches thrown in, then some snowier ground near the summit.
 Importantly, you also have to climb back down the same way.

-Much of the terrain is relatively straight forward, but not always easy to protect – so your guide needs to know you are good on your feet, in order to move safely together on the easier sections.
-Sections of scrambling are punctuated by a few trickier pitches of V Diff rock climbing – so you need to be able to climb these in mountaineering boots, whilst carrying a rucsac.
+Much of the terrain is relatively straight forward, but not always easy to protect – so you need to be very steady on your feet, in order to move safely together on the easier sections.
+Sections of scrambling are punctuated by a few trickier pitches of V Diff rock climbing – so you need to be able to climb these in mountaineering boots, whilst carrying a rucsack.
 There is then a section of fixed ropes, starting at around 4000m – at some point on this upper section it will be necessary to put crampons on in order to climb the snowy/icy slopes above the fixed ropes to the summit.
-This final section can vary from good steps to icy terrain, so you need experience climbing in crampons and have to pay full attention all the way to the top.
+This final section can vary from good steps to icy terrain, so you need experience climbing in crampons and have to stay focussed all the way to the top.

-The descent involves lots of down climbing, with some short lowers or abseils down the trickiest sections, which the guide will either down climb or abseil quickly.
+The descent involves lots of down climbing, with some short lowers or abseils down the trickiest sections.
 Finally, after 8-10 hours you will arrive back at the Hornli Hut for a well earned beer!

 Climbing conditions on the Matterhorn